nasa/cumulus-orca/graphql/README.md

     Since this means that GraphQL will return these entities, make sure they do not contain any fields that clients should not see.
   - `resolvers` should catch and convert any exceptions to `dataTypes`.
-    When returning an `ExceptionStrawberryType` there should always be a `message` property with a human-friendly explanation of the error.
+    When returning an `ExceptionGraphqlType` there should always be a `message` property with a human-friendly explanation of the error.
 - `resolvers` are called by `queries` or `mutations`.
 - `queries` and `mutations` are standard GraphQL components, mapped to in the `graphql` package.